-Creator of leading interior blog, Fabric of My Life, Kate Baxter was the perfect choice for the new A by Amara AW18 trend, Architect, ambassador.
+Creator of leading interior blog, Fabric of My Life, Kate Baxter was the perfect choice for the new A by Amara FW18 trend, Architect, ambassador.
 A lover of cool, clean interiors, the striking lines and monochrome palette is instantly at home in Kate’s interior so we asked her to style a few of her favourite pieces from the Architect trend in her own home.
 Here she tells us how she did it and what she liked the most…

-The new Architect trend from A by Amara marries cool geometric monochrome with warm metallic accents in a wide range of home accessories, textiles and tableware pieces to give your home a fresh, modern update as summer gives way to autumn.
+The new Architect trend from A by Amara marries cool geometric monochrome with warm metallic accents in a wide range of home accessories, textiles and tableware pieces to give your home a fresh, modern update as summer gives way to fall.
 Perfect for contemporary loft living, this new range combines plenty of strong statement pieces with more understated and minimal pieces, which can be mixed-and-matched to create as striking a style statement as you dare!

 Go Go Geometrics

 With geometry at the heart of this trend-led collection, the range has a strong masculine feel tempered by a softer, more subtle, feminine flair.
-One of the standout pieces for me is the dotted lines rug; a plush, deep pile statement piece that is soft and cosy underfoot.
+One of the standout pieces for me is the dotted lines rug; a plush, deep pile statement piece that is soft and cozy underfoot.
 The bold graphic lines of this design have raw uneven edges, helping to soften the overall feel and allowing it to slot seamlessly into decor schemes that are based upon minimal, boho or eclectic trends, all incredibly popular just now.